 Importance of an E-Commerce Business

 E-commerce is the future.
 In 2017 alone, online shopping accounted for $2.3 trillion in sales.
 This figure is expected to reach $4.5 trillion by 2021.
 About 10% of all retail sales are now made up of online shopping transactions and this is predicted to grow 15% each year for the foreseeable future.

 Virtually everyone has used online shopping at least once in their lifetime.
 If your business doesn’t have an online presence, you are missing out.
 If you’re planning to start your first business, choosing an e-commerce business is a good place to start.
 When done correctly it has the potential of a large audience and relatively low costs.

 Almost any industry can benefit from e-commerce.
 Offering dozens of unique benefits depending on your business.
 Here are some of the most common advantages of setting up an web based storefront.

 #1.
 Low Startup Cost

 Launching a traditional business can be expensive.
 You need to lease a building, pay for merchandise, cover utilities, buy several forms of insurance coverage, and more.
-An e-commerce business has a much lower startup cost that make’s it ideal for an entrepreneur.
+E-commerce business has a much lower startup cost that make’s it ideal for an entrepreneur.
 With a self hosted web shop, you pay for hosting, your online shop, and web site security with one fee.
 Other expenses will include marketing, transaction fees and shipping costs.
 At some point, depending on growth, you may need to pay for a place to store your products.
 Over all e-commerce is cheaper to set up than a brick and mortar shop.

 #2.
 Reduced Operating Costs

 Running an e-commerce business and enabling online shopping for your customers is an effective way to reduce your operating expenses.
 Checkout, billing, and inventory management are all automated.
 This may reduce the number of employees you need to keep things operating efficiently.
 Hosting costs are a fraction of the cost you would pay for rent.

 #3.
 Offers More Information to Consumers